 I am a HUGE fan of decorating homes using feng shui.
-I use it in my own home and I always recommend it when helping others decorate their homes as well.
+There are so many simple ways to decorate your home using feng shui.
+I use feng shui in my own home, and I always recommend it when helping others decorate their homes as well.

 Let’s go room-by-room, shall we?

 - The bed should be placed against the farthest wall from the door.
 If that’s not feasible, placing it on a side wall is ok.
 There should be a clear view of the door.
 If the foot of the bed is directly in front of the door, place a chest or small sofa there to block the energy from escaping the room.
 Leave space on each side of the bed.

 - Symmetry works wonders for energy in a room, so having nightstands and lighting on each side of the bed creates a cozy, enveloping feeling.